Insights

 At the DAFNI Conference 2022, Dr Jonny Wilson, Water Resources Modelling Lead at The Environment Agency, introduced an ambitious national scale water modelling project involving regulators, academic researchers and consultants.

-The collaboration and modelling for the National Systems Simulation Modelling is taking place on DAFNI and allows the team to collaborate virtually, streamline workflows, avoid duplication of data storage, and run multiple scenarios in a much more efficient way
+The collaboration and modelling for the National Systems Simulation Modelling is taking place on DAFNI and allows the team to collaborate virtually, streamline workflows, avoid duplication of data storage, and run multiple scenarios in a much more efficient way.

 Jonny wilson